matthias-reis/carda-gatsby/content/articles/2022/01/travers-e-1.md

 ## Three authentic post-metal songs

 The step into this dark and, at the same time, deeply romantic world already succeeds with the first notes on "Traversée".
-I immediately feel drawn into it, seeing the mistique and varied home of the tracks in my mind's eye for the next 20 minutes.
+I immediately feel drawn into it, seeing the mystique and varied home of the tracks in my mind's eye for the next 20 minutes.
 I like this excursion very much, and I gladly let myself go into this reflective space between the worlds for a few moments.

 The three songs are more than authentic.
 To me, they sound open, honest and personal. À Terre reveal a very natural part of themselves that most humans keep to themselves forever – opening the door for a decisive moment of calm and togetherness.